TheRodzz/universal-workout-import/CONTRIBUTING.md

 ## Questions or Suggestions?
 Open an issue or start a discussion in the repository.

-We appreciate your help in making this project better!
+I appreciate your help in making this project better!